-1. IDENTIFICATION OF APPLICANTS REQUIRING FURTHER REVIEW - CRIMINAL HISTORY SCREENING GRID

-The screening criteria grid assists MPHA in determining eligibility of applicants with criminal histories.
+- 1. IDENTIFICATION OF APPLICANTS REQUIRING FURTHER REVIEW CRIMINAL HISTORY SCREENING GRID The screening criteria grid assists MPHA in determining eligibility of applicants with criminal histories.
 The grid considers the nature, recency and severity of crimes committed for purposes of determining eligibility.
-Notwithstanding these guidelines, MPHA will comply with federal laws and regulations, and state law in its screening processes.

-Applicants with convictions not listed in the Criminal History Screening Grid are admissible for purposes of criminal background screening, except that MPHA may consider similar crimes (i.e., similarity of underlying elements of the crime) to those on the grid from other jurisdictions.
+Notwithstanding these guidelines, MPHA will comply with federal laws and - Applicants with convictions not listed in the Criminal History Screening Grid are admissible for purposes of criminal background screening, except that MPHA may consider similar crimes (i.e., similarity of underlying elements of the crime) to those on the grid from other jurisdictions.
 In addition, this grid does not limit or otherwise impact other MPHA screening criteria that considers past, present, and/or likely future behavioral, financial and personal conduct.